 It is reported that rental housing prices have increased 7% in the OKC metro area year over year.

-Landlords Guidelines to Raising the Rent
+Landlord Guidelines for Increasing the Rent

 Some of those, like property insurance, have some constraints on them (they can only increase a certain percentage per year).
 But other costs, like maintenance, are unconstrained.
 Labor costs and especially the cost of materials have gone up dramatically in some cases.
 These can be blamed on the spike in energy and labor prices and other supply chain issues that have resulted in supply and demand issues.